Alexoat76/holberton-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 ---
 # 0x0E.
 Web stack debugging #1

-This project contains some tasks for learning
+This project contains some tasks for learning about *`broken/bugged`* webstacks in isolated containers, and tasked with fixing the web stack to a working state.
+For each task, used a script *`automating`* the commands necessary to `fix` the web stack.

 <p align="center">
   <img width="200"